govau/service-manual/content/user-research/planning-user-research/plan.md

 Use the wall to highlight questions the team is exploring and share information about your research goals and findings.

+If you need help identifying activities, [18F has quick reference guides to things you can do at each stage]((https://methods.18f.gov/).

+**FIX LINK**

-18F (US Government) have created [user research and design method cards](https://methods.18f.gov/) for each stage of delivering a service.
+There are [user research and design method cards] (created by 18F) that show you .